cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 helpers/cleanup
 ```

 > :warning: This may incur costs on your side.
-Clusters that are removed may also leave behind loadbalancers, if associated services are not removed first.
+Clusters that are removed may also leave behind load balancers, if associated services are not removed first.
 Please look at https://control.cloudscale.ch after cleanup to ensure that everything was removed.

 # Operator Manual